artalukd/Data_Mining_Lab/readme.md

 ## Instructor-In-Charge: Dr. Yashvardhan Sharma
 [http://universe.bits-pilani.ac.in/pilani/yash/Profile]
-## Created and Maintained by Arka Talukdar and Ayushman Jain [Teaching Assitants]
+## Created and Maintained by Arka Talukdar and Ayushman Jain [Teaching Assistant]

 Download this repository in linux and install the following to get started: